mchlp/hack-the-globe-2021/README.md

 # Project Description
-Chip In is a one of a kind corporate giving platform that enables employees to donate to local charities and build their unqiue charity portfolio.
+Chip In is a one of a kind corporate giving platform that enables employees to donate to local charities and build their unique charity portfolio.
 We developed the platform around three key pillars:

 1. The platform give employees a voice in their company’s donations.
 It encourages employees to become more involved in their company’s CSR initiatives and shifts power away from upper level management.